Low-Cost Privacy-Preserving Decentralized Learning: Preliminaries

-To empirically evaluate the approaches, we conduct two types of \ac{MIA} that consider a strong attacker with knowledge of the global training set, its elements, and how it is partitioned.
-The only thing the attacker does not know is which partition nodes are given.
-The goal is to use a victim's message to \textit{(i)} infer whether a particular training sample was used to train the victim's model, and \textit{(ii)} infer which partition of the global training set the node has been given.
+To empirically evaluate the performance of \sys compared to its baselines, we conduct experiments with two paradigms of \ac{MIA} that consider an attacker with different levels of knowledge of the victim's training set.
+The goal is to use a victim's message to infer whether a particular training sample was used to train the victim's model in order to demonstrate how the formal privacy guarantees provided by \sys complement with the empirically mounted \ac{MIA} to capture the essence of real-world applications of our approach.
 More details are given in~\cref{sec: experimental setup}.